SomeGuyWhoLovesCoding/Zenith-FNF-Public/scriptingApi.md

 ``onSustainMissPost(sustain)``: This function is called after missing a sustain note.

-``setupNoteData(note, chartNoteData)``: This function is called before setting up the note data for recycling.
+``setupNoteData(note)``: This function is called before setting up the note data for recycling.

-``setupNoteDataPost(note, chartNoteData)``: This function is called after setting up the note data for recycling.
+``setupNoteDataPost(note)``: This function is called after setting up the note data for recycling.

-``setupSustainData(sustain, chartNoteData)``: This function is called before setting up the sustain note data for recycling.
+``setupSustainData(sustain)``: This function is called before setting up the sustain note data for recycling.

-``setupSustainDataPost(sustain, chartNoteData)``: This function is called after setting up the sustain note data for recycling.
+``setupSustainDataPost(sustain)``: This function is called after setting up the sustain note data for recycling.

 ## Example usage